 - Medical Directive (Also Called a Living Will) – This document specifies how you would prefer to handle end of life decisions.
 In many cases, people are unable to make medical decisions for themselves in their last weeks or days.
 A Medical Directive permits you to appoint a person to make decisions on your behalf related to medical care.
 Your medical directive can also specify what kinds of extraordinary medical efforts you wish to include or exclude from your care.

-- Power of Attorney – Establishing a Power of Attorney gives you the opportunity to name someone who can manage your financial affairs and property-related decisions on your behalf.
+- Power of Attorney – Establishing a Power of Attorney allows you to name someone who can manage your financial affairs and property-related decisions on your behalf.
 Typically, the individual you name will assist you in handling financial affairs when you are, for some reason, unable to do so.